Free Harmonic Chart Calculator

 A harmonic chart is created by multiplying every planetary position in your natal chart by an integer (the harmonic number), then reducing each result modulo 360°.
 This mathematical transformation makes aspect patterns that are invisible in the standard chart suddenly visible as conjunctions.
 Two planets 72° apart (a quintile) appear conjunct in the 5th harmonic chart; two planets 51° apart (a septile) appear conjunct in the 7th.

 The concept has deep roots.
-Vedic astrology's divisional charts (vargas) use the same principle — the Navamsa (D9) divides each sign into nine equal parts.
+Vedic astrology's divisional charts (vargas) use the same principle: the Navamsa (D9) divides each sign into nine equal parts.
 In the West, Johannes Kepler investigated harmonic divisions in the 17th century.
-But the modern harmonic approach was pioneered by John Addey in the 1970s, who showed that astrological influence operates through wave patterns — overtones of a fundamental frequency, much like the harmonic series in music.
+The modern approach was pioneered by John Addey in his 1976 book Harmonics in Astrology, which proposed that astrological influence operates through wave patterns, overtones of a fundamental frequency, much like the harmonic series in music.
+David Hamblin's Harmonic Charts(1983) built the modern interpretive framework; Charles Harvey later extended the technique into synastry and midpoint analysis, bridging it to the midpoint tradition of the Hamburg School (Alfred Witte, 1928) and Reinhold Ebertin's Cosmobiology (1940).
+Contemporary practitioners including Robert Wilkinson, whose “Grand Irrationality” framework traces fated turning points to the septile series, and David Cochrane have continued to refine the method.

 Each harmonic number reveals a different dimension of experience.
 The 5th harmonic reveals creative talents; the 7th maps spiritual calling; the 9th points to deep happiness and soul purpose.
 Higher harmonics (11, 13, and beyond) access increasingly subtle frequencies.
 When multiple planets cluster together in a harmonic chart, they indicate a concentrated pattern at that frequency — an area of life where that harmonic's energy is especially active.